NicolasOmar/angular-practice/README.md

 # Angular Practice
 Repository created to record my practice learning Angular with exercises base on [Angular Course](https://www.udemy.com/course/the-complete-guide-to-angular-2/) of [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/).

+## Repo Structure
+For a better search, I divided the learned lessons in the following folders:
+- `1-exercises`: An app used to show every exercise outside the main project.
+- `2-project`: A single page application used to apply all the knowledge as the main project.

 ## Requirements
  - [Node](https://nodejs.org/en/download/) v12.16.1 or above